-The most important part of a solar panel system is the solar array itself.
-It holds all of the panels in your system, which is where sunlight is collected and converted into electricity.
-Here are some common questions to ask yourself before installing a solar panel system on your home, and to make sure you get the most productive array possible.
+The most important part of a solar panel system is the solar array – it holds all of the panels in your system, which is where sunlight is collected and converted into electricity.
+In this article, we’ll share some common questions to ask yourself before installing a solar panel system on your home, and to make sure you get the most productive array possible.

 Does it matter where your array is located?